Exclusive: China-owned oil tanker changes name in apparent effort to evade U.S. sanctions

 "Without speculating on any particular shipowners' actions, generally speaking for a ship to change its name abruptly after receiving accusations from the U.S., it can only be that the owner is hopeful that the market will be deceived by something as rudimentary as a name change," said Matt Stanley, an oil broker at StarFuels in Dubai.

-nture oil tanker shut off its transponder from early June to July 18 link:
+The Latin Venture oil tanker shut off its transponder from early June to July 18 - https://fingfx.thomsonreuters.com/gfx/ce/7/5922/5905/LatinVentureTransponder.png

 The vessel is owned by Kunlun Holdings, which, according to data from Equasis.org, a shipping transparency website set up by the European Commission and the French Maritime Administration, is based in Shanghai.
 The company also has an office in Singapore.